 Those of you that like history, science and health may also find this article interesting: The Evolutionary Reason Why We Love Sitting By A Crackling Fire

 As a reminder we will be starting to wind down our landscape services at the end of September/early October so we can transition into our holiday decorating services.
-Check out our latest summer newsletter 2019 (click to open pdf)
+So if you have any major renovation projects, they may have to wait until spring.
+We do go out and take photos and measurements in the fall while snow-free so we can work on budgets, design and landscaping estimates in late winter as we wait for the snow to melt.
+Check out our latest summer newsletter July 2020

-This will be our 20th season of holiday lighting and decorating and it always surprises me when I start receiving inquiries in early August requesting pricing and availability.
-Must be all the Christmas in July sales being advertised or seeing the holiday products already being sold on Amazon and Home Depot.
+This will be our 21st season of holiday lighting and decorating and it always surprises me when I start receiving inquiries in early August requesting pricing and availability.
+Must be all the Christmas in July sales being advertised or seeing the holiday products already being sold on Amazon and Home Depot lol

-Speaking of fall planning, once the leaves start falling many of you will start noticing that you can now see your neighbors yards again and also that means they can see you and your activities.
-By planting a privacy screening of evergreens, you can eliminate some of this.
+Speaking of planning, once the leaves start falling many of you will notice that you can now see your neighbors yards again and also that means they can see you and your activities.
+Many are spending more time at home since this spring, so by planting a privacy screening of evergreens, you can eliminate some of this.

 Ron has been at the Prides Corner Farms Nursery Cromwell/Rocky Hill location and the fall selection of shrubs and perennials is looking great.
 The fully stocked trees are very healthy and freshly dug and I love the pannicle hydrangeas that last from May to October like this Little Quickfire summer hydrangea.
 Planting this time of year also makes for easier watering due to cooler evening temperatures and this goes for lawns as well.
 Less competition from summer weeds and heat.